attestantio/esd/README.md

 These scripts are called when attester and proposer slashings are found on the beacon chain.
 The scripts are passed a single argument, which is the index of the validator for which the slashing has been obtained.

+# Testing `esd` scripts

+Because slashing are relatively rare it can be hard to test the scripts.  `esd` provides two startup options to help.

+If `esd` is started with `--test-scripts` then it will run both supplied scripts with the validator index 12345, and then exit.

+If `esd` is started with `--test-block 23456` then it will process the supplied block and run scripts if slashings are found.

 ## Maintainers

 Jim McDonald: [@mcdee](https://github.com/mcdee).